chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 - `curl -k -X POST "https://127.0.0.1:9200/_nodes/reload_secure_settings?pretty" -u admin:admin` (Command to load the above setting)

 #### For _GCS_
-This section provides the pre-backup configuration required to back up the data on GCP Object Storage.
-The steps to set a secret key using commands are given below:
+For GCP Object Storage, the following are the steps to set access to the GCS bucket on the OpenSearch nodes:

-1. Log in to **all** the OpenSearch nodes and follow the steps on all the OpenSearch nodes.
+1. Log in to **all** the OpenSearch nodes and execute the following commands.

 - `export OPENSEARCH_PATH_CONF="/hab/svc/automate-ha-opensearch/config"`
 - `export GCS_SERVICE_ACCOUNT_JSON_FILE_PATH="/path/to/googleServiceAccount.json"` (Provide the file path of your googleServiceAccount.json file.
-Note that the content of this json file should looks like the snippet depicted [here](#structure-of-google-service-account-json-file))
+Note that the content of this json file should look like the snippet depicted [here](#structure-of-google-service-account-json-file))
 - `chown -RL hab:hab $GCS_SERVICE_ACCOUNT_JSON_FILE_PATH`
 - `hab pkg exec "$OS_ORIGIN_NAME/$OS_PKG_NAME" opensearch-keystore add-file --force gcs.client.default.credentials_file $GCS_SERVICE_ACCOUNT_JSON_FILE_PATH`
 - `chown -RL hab:hab /hab/svc/automate-ha-opensearch/config/opensearch.keystore` (Setting hab:hab permission)